 Kernel Mode –

-When the system boots, hardware starts in kernel mode and when operating system is loaded, it start user application in user mode.
+When the system boots, hardware starts in kernel mode and when the operating system is loaded, it starts user application in user mode.
 To provide protection to the hardware, we have privileged instructions which execute only in kernel mode.
-If user attempt to run privileged instruction in user mode then it will treat instruction as illegal and traps to OS.
+If the user attempts to run privileged instruction in user mode then it will treat instruction as illegal and traps to OS.
 Some of the privileged instructions are:

 - Handling Interrupts